← Back to Blog

 Why Email Fails for Candidate Review

 No accountability.
 Once an email is sent, the recruiter has no visibility into whether the hiring manager opened it, read the CV, or started a review.
 Follow-up becomes guessing: did they not respond because they are busy, or because they are not interested?
+Did they open the attachment?
+Did the email even arrive?
+Did it hit a spam filter?

 The result is predictable: slow feedback, missed candidates, and frustrated recruiters chasing responses instead of making placements.